import sys

 if CI:

-intensity_factor = self.spectrum.intensity[peakindx]
+intensity_factor = self.spectrum.intensity[peakid]

 if CPA:

-atom_peak_ambiguity_factor = 1/len(self.spectrum.peak_fragments_map[peakindx])
+atom_peak_ambiguity_factor = 1/len(self.spectrum.peak_fragment_dict[int(peakid)])

-for frag in existance_data[atom][peakindx]:
+for frag in existance_data[atom][peakid]:

 if CFA: